NC3-LU/Diagnostic/documentation/userguide/README.md

 red button use to disconnect.

-On the top of the screen but below the header, at left, you could see a button where you could just resume form an old diagnostic (**2.** on the picture).
+On the top of the screen but below the header, at left, you could see a button where you could just resume form an old diagnosis (**2.** on the picture).

 Just below, you have the navigation panel (**3.** on the picture), which we will describe just a little later.
-Same for the two buttons used to get the report or save the current Diagnostic (**4.** on the picture).
+Same for the two buttons used to get the report or save the current Diagnosis (**4.** on the picture).

 Finally, on the right of the screen, you have a free-text panel, where you should put some text which will be in the report (**5.** on the picture).
-Most of the time, the introduction is used to give the context of this diagnostic, and some info that could be useful when you read the report.
+Most of the time, the introduction is used to give the context of this diagnosis, and some info that could be useful when you read the report.

-![Main Page – Information about organisation with text](img/UG_Diagnostic_006.PNG)
+![Main Page – Information about organization with text](img/UG_Diagnostic_006.PNG)

 Then, to save your work, you should just hit ‘Record and continue’.
 In the navigation panel, the theme should be green to indicate that there is already some text.

-The summary, which is the last part of the Diagnostic, is a short description of the most important points in it.
+The summary, which is the last part of the Diagnosis, is a short description of the most important points in it.
 The most important recommendations, what should be done next…